Grantyy1/Grantyy1/README.md

 - 💬 Connect?
 Lets get social @ **https://www.linkedin.com/in/grant-peverett-1308a330a/**

 <br/>
 I am very interested in computers and technology.
-I am worked with a few language and have completed a prjects as well.
+I am worked with a few language and have completed a projects in c++, python, java & mysql.
 <br/>

 <h3>Education</h3>